The Pros and Cons: Big Owner-Clients for Property Management Success

 Depending on your standard operating procedures (SOPs), this point may be an advantage or a disadvantage.

-If you are starting in the property management business and snag a big owner client, you can benefit from the systems and structures the client would like you to follow.
+If you are starting your property management business and snag a big owner client, you can benefit from the systems and structures the client would like you to follow.
 However, if you have been operating with specific systems for some time, it might be challenging to take on board a client that wants you to do things their way.
-You don't want to diminish the efficiency and consistency that you have been building on for the past few years.

 Large clients may mean a massive cash injection, but it could come at a price.
 They may place a lot of pressure on your property management business and be far more demanding than smaller clients.
-Think about these disadvantages before signing on with a big client.
+Think about the following disadvantages before signing on with a big client.

 1. Big Clients Want More Bang for Their Buck

 Bigger clients tend to be more price-driven.
-They may want to negotiate costs at every turn.
-Overseeing fifty units owned by a single owner rather than fifty individually-owned units should take up less time.
+They may want to negotiate lower costs at every turn.
+Overseeing fifty units owned by a single owner rather than fifty individually owned units should take up less time.
+However, your big client still needs to make it worth your while to manage their doors, even at a high volume.

 2. Big Clients Have Big Expectations

-Many corporate businesses know they are doing you a favor by assigning you to oversee their property portfolio.
+Many corporate businesses know they are doing you a favor by choosing your company to oversee their property portfolio.
 As a result, they might have greater expectations about what you should do for them as part of the property management package.

 Losing a client who owns one or two properties is not a significant loss compared to losing your biggest client with a significant number of doors.

-Parting ways with a big client will be a massive financial blow.
-As a business owner, a client with multiple doors can make up most of your income.
+Parting ways with a big client will be a massive financial blow to your company.
+As a business owner, a client with multiple doors can make up most of your income, so losing that income can lead to tough decisions for your company — including layoffs.

 4. Big Clients Can Have a Big Hold on Your Business